(Bud)breaking It Down: The Lifecycle of a Grapevine

 This is when things get real.
 Sugar builds, acidity drops, and those juicy flavors start to develop.
 Winemakers are now fully in countdown mode, monitoring the vines constantly to fine-tune the ripening process.

-5. Harvest (August – October)
+5. Harvest (August – October) – The Main Event

 All the drama of the growing season leads to this: harvest.
 Grapes are hand-picked (or machine-harvested) at just the right moment, depending on the winemaker’s goals.